Annuities can help you before and after you retire, providing tax-deferred growth during your saving years and income during retirement.

 - The guarantees provided by any type of annuity contract are based on the claims-paying ability of the insurance company.

 You may pay a single payment of money to the insurance company in exchange for a guaranteed lifetime income.
-Income annuities are usually a good choice if you want to maximize your income.
+Income annuities can be a good choice for maximizing income.

 Income annuity features